TreeHacks/hackpack-swift-ui/README.md

 }
 ```

 4. Within the `body` property, you'll see a `VStack`.
-This is a view that stacks its children vertically.
-You can read more about it [here](https://developer.apple.com/documentation/swiftui/vstack).
-Within the `VStack`, you'll see an `Image` and a `Text`.
-These are both views.
-You can read more about `Image` [here](https://developer.apple.com/documentation/swiftui/image) and `Text` [here](https://developer.apple.com/documentation/swiftui/text).
-You'll also see a modifier called `padding`.
-This is a modifier that adds padding to the view.
-You can read more about it [here](<https://developer.apple.com/documentation/swiftui/view/padding(_:edges:)>).
+This is a view that stacks its children vertically [(docs)](https://developer.apple.com/documentation/swiftui/vstack).
+Within the `VStack`, you'll see an `Image` [(docs)](https://developer.apple.com/documentation/swiftui/image) and a `Text` [(docs)](https://developer.apple.com/documentation/swiftui/text).
+You'll also see a modifier called `padding` [(docs)](<https://developer.apple.com/documentation/swiftui/view/padding(_:edges:)>).

 5. A modifier is a method that returns a modified version of the view.
+They should be indented under the view they modify.
 You can chain multiple modifiers together to modify the view.
-For example, you can add a background color to the view by adding a modifier called `background` to the end of the view.
-You can read more about it [here](<https://developer.apple.com/documentation/swiftui/view/background(_:alignment:)>).
+For example, you can add a background color to the view by adding a modifier called `background` to the end of the view [(docs)](<https://developer.apple.com/documentation/swiftui/view/background(_:alignment:)>).
 The order of the modifiers matters.
 If you add the `background` modifier before the `padding` modifier, the background color will only be applied to the view itself, not the padding.
 If you add the `background` modifier after the `padding` modifier, the background color will be applied to the view and the padding.

 ```swift
 import SwiftUI